javipzv/disease-searcher/README.md

 # disease-searcher

 ## Description
-This is a project made by some friends and me.
-Using some **natural language processing**, it can detect diseases in a text.
+This is a project developed by my colleagues and me.
+Using natural language processing techniques, it can identify diseases mentioned in a text.

-Using some NLP libraries, we can detect all those terms related to medicine, thanks to the search for disease prefixes and suffixes (hypo, hyper...).
-Based on them, we can classify the diseases found in their different types (Pain, Infection...).
-Subsequently, a Spanish medical dictionary (https://www.cun.es/diccionario-medico/terminos/) is accessed to find its definitions.
-Once searched, the output is generated: a .txt document with all the medical terms found, with their definition and type, as well as their invariable form (lexema).
-In addition, if specific variations of a disease are found (ductal carcinoma, squamous cell carcinoma...), only the definition of the general disease will be given and a section will be added for its variations.
+The program employs disease prefixes and suffixes (e.g., hypo-, hyper-) to detect relevant medical terms, and then classifies them into various categories (such as pain or infection).
+Next, it queries a Spanish medical dictionary (https://www.cun.es/diccionario-medico/terminos/) to obtain definitions for the identified terms.
+The output is generated in the form of a .txt file, which includes a list of all the medical terms found, along with their definitions, types, and lemmas.
+If the program detects variations of a disease (such as ductal carcinoma or squamous cell carcinoma), it only provides the definition of the general disease, while also adding a separate section for its variations.

 Example:
 *carcinoma: m.
 Neoplasia maligna constituida por celulas epiteliales anáplasicas con capacidad metastásica.